User Defined Conversions in C++

 Ryan McCombe

-In this lesson, we'll learn how we can overload typecast operators from within our classes, allowing objects of our custom types to be converted to other types.
+In this lesson, we'll learn how to overload typecast operators from within our classes, allowing objects of our custom types to be converted to other types.

 Previously, we’ve seen how built-in types can be implicitly converted into other built-in types.
 For example, we can use an int where a bool is expected, and the compiler will convert the type for us: